Remember living in your parent’s house and abiding by their rules? Welcome to the life of RV Parks.

 However, for the RVer, squeezing into a site, having 8 feet between your front door and the RV next to you, it’s not comfortable.
-If you like to sit around your campfire with a group of friends, you’re going to need more space.
+You will need more space if you like to sit around your campfire with a group of friends.

 Hanging by the pool or playground will also be an exercise in patience.
-These public areas usually have a number of people around.
+These public areas usually have several people around.

 Camping at RV Parks is Expensive

 When we first started RVing, we thought it was normal to pay $35 a night or more at an RV park.
 After research, we were getting a deal.

 RV Parks can charge upwards of $85 a night depending on hookups, amenities, and location.
 When you consider that many free camping or boondocking sites cost nothing…you could blow your whole budget staying in an RV park for any length of time.

 There are RV discount clubs like Passport America and Good Sam.
 These can help lower your nightly rate, but restrictions apply.

 When an RV park is full to capacity, it’s hard to stop the ambient noise from drifting to your site.
 Kids hollering at the playground, adults playing a rousing game of cornhole, or a campsite resident playing their twangy country can ruin an outing.

 And, bedtimes?
 If you’re one of the early to bed people, it might be impossible to get a good night sleep without earplugs.